tlandle/tlandle.github.io/index.md

 There are many applications now that would be feasible only if we were able to a make a system for the edge that could handle the low latency requirements of these use cases, while also being able to maintain good throughput and performance.
 My research in this area strives to elevate the Edge to be a peer of the Cloud.
 I work in this research area advised by [Dr. Umakishore Ramachandran](https://www.cc.gatech.edu/~rama/).

-### Network Centric Systems
+### Autonomous Vehicles

-Due to the impressive improvement in network capacity in comparison to compute capacity in recent years, I look to research in the area of modern network centric computing, and how this changes systems architecture and software.
-I work on this research area with [Dr. Alexandros Daglis](https://www.cc.gatech.edu/~adaglis3/).
+I am specifically focused on research that uses the edge to alleviate problems in autonomous vehicles, namely in collaborative perception and maneuvering.
+I work on this research area with [Dr. Umakishore Ramachandran](https://www.cc.gatech.edu/~rama/) and [Dr. Alexandros Daglis](https://www.cc.gatech.edu/~adaglis3/).

-### Embedded Systems

-Attempting to put the above research areas together is difficult.
-I have an interest in applying these network centric computing and edge computing concepts to relatively new spaces such as aeronautics and vehicle control systems.

 ## CV